High-resolution direct phase control in the spectral domain in ultrashort pulse lasers for pulse-shaping applications: Conclusion

-As it currently stands, the ability of this technique to accurately reconstruct precise pulse shape enables the creation of a reliable on-shot diagnostic tool.
-It is able to predict pulse shapes to within $<3\%$ error and will enable better on-shot information about the laser, and thus better inform the physics of what is happening in the laser plasma interaction.
-The implementation of Direct Phase Control pulse shaping on GALADRIEL is still being developed, with initial efforts on collecting data showing that the pulse becomes indistinct noise more rapidly than first expected.
-This is exacerbated by the WIZZLER's inability to measure pulses that are too far from FTL.
-Future efforts for the study and implementation of this technique are planned using instruments that are more tolerant of non-FTL pulses but whose data analysis is likely too slow to be run for every shot at the ~1-10 Hz repetition rate.
-Despite these limitations, DPC pulse shaping is capable of finely adjusting the pulse shape away from FTL and will unlock the bespoke laser pulses to probe yet unexplored phenomena.
+The ability of this technique to accurately reconstruct precise pulse shape enables the creation of a reliable on-shot diagnostic tool.
+It is able to predict pulse shapes to within $<6\%$ error, with future improvements likely to reduce this error further, and will enable better on-shot information about the laser.
+This will better inform the physics of what is happening in the laser plasma interaction.

-Efforts in the near future will also see a form of this method integrated into the suite of diagnostics on the GALADRIEL system at General Atomics.
-It will be used for both on-shot diagnostics of the laser pulse as well as part of a control loop for the laser, helping improve stability for tests that involve pulse shaping.
-As a part of this control loop, it will eventually enable system users to specify arbitrary pulse shapes without needing to know the exact spectrum and phase needed to create them.
+The implementation of DPC pulse shaping on GALADRIEL is still being developed.
+It is intended to be used for both on-shot diagnostics of the laser pulse as well as part of a control loop for the laser, helping improve stability for tests that involve pulse shaping.
+As a part of this control loop, it will eventually enable system users to specify arbitrary pulse shapes without the user needing to know the exact spectrum and phase needed to create them.

 These capabilities rely on the assumption that the laser system is stable over some known amount of time.
 All lasers systems are known to have spectral drift over the course of a day of operation, but initial testing has shown that the GALADRIEL system remains close to an initial point over timescales on the order of single hours.
 Given that retaking baseline data and recalibrating takes only a couple of minutes, with possible upgrades to the lab planned to reduce that time even further, the amount of uptime is sufficient to justify the use of this method as a diagnostic given the significant advantages it provides.